 Christopher Thomas - Director of Choral Activities

-Christopher B. Thomas is Director of Choral Activities and Assistant Professor of Music at Rowan University in Glassboro, NJ.
-At Rowan, he conducts the Rowan University Concert Choir, Statesmen men's chorus and teaches undergraduate and graduate courses in Choral Conducting and Choral Literature.
+Christopher B. Thomas is Director of Choral Activities and Assistant Professor of Music at Rowan University in Glassboro, NJ where he conducts the Rowan University Concert Choir, Statesmen men's chorus and teaches undergraduate and graduate courses in choral conducting and choral literature.
 Under his direction, the Rowan University Concert Choir, in addition to numerous on and off campus performances, has performed at the Kimmel Center in Philadelphia, the New Jersey Music Educators Association State Conference (NJMEA), and recently returned from a performance tour of the Czech Republic, Poland, and Hungary.

-Thomas received the BM in Music Education from Millikin University where he studied with Brad Holmes and later earned the MM and DMA in Choral Conducting at the University of Arizona (UA) where he studied with Bruce Chamberlain and Elizabeth Schauer.
+Thomas received the BM in Music Education from Millikin University where he studied with Brad Holmes and later earned the MM and DMA in Choral Conducting at the University of Arizona (UA) where he studied with Bruce Chamberlain.
 At UA, Thomas was the graduate teaching assistant for The Arizona Choir, the University of Arizona's premier graduate choral ensemble where he prepared the choir for the Western Division ACDA conference's culminating performance of Arthur Honneger's Le Roi David.
 His work with the Arizona Choir earned him the University of Arizona School of Music and College of Fine Arts Outstanding Graduate Teaching Assistant of the Year award.
 His dissertation research, "Antonine Reicha's Missa pro defunctis and the Nineteenth-Century Concert Requiem" culminated with the fourth-ever performance of Reicha's choral-orchestral requiem setting.